kyegomez/forest-of-thoughts/README.md

 )

 # Distribute tasks to the agents
-forest.run("What is the meaning of life?")
+forest.run("Solve the PNP prblem and give a detailed explanation of the solution.")

 ```